-The first step in the processing pipeline is defining and reading in the data, including metadata that describes information about the input microscopy images.
-The TASBE Image Analytics pipeline is also highly configurable, with a number of different parameters (intensity threshold parameters, threshold computation algorithm, filtering thresholds, etc.) that can be adjusted by a pipeline settings configuration file.
+The first step in the processing pipeline is defining and reading in 3.1 Step-by-Step the data, including metadata that describes information about the Procedure input microscopy images.
+The TASBE Image Analytics pipeline is 3.1.1 Input Marshaling also highly configurable, with a number of different parameters (intensity threshold parameters, threshold computation algorithm, filtering thresholds, etc.) that can be adjusted by a pipeline settings configuration file.
 The scripts are also designed to handle directories of microscopy images, as high-throughput microscopes can generally be configured to output files into a structured pattern of directories and filenames for each well in a plate examined by the microscope.
-At present, two instrument-specific classes of metadata are supported: for Leica microscopes, the properties XML files can be parsed to determine things like number of channels, number of time steps, and number of Z slices, as well as the dimensions of the images in pixels and physical units.
+Further information about relevant configuration parameters can be found in Subheading 4.2.
+At present, two instrument-specific classes of metadata are supported: for Leica microscopes, the properties of XML files can be parsed to determine things like number of channels, number of time steps, and number of Z slices, as well as the dimensions of the images in pixels and physical units.
 Similarly, for BioTek Cytation microscopes, the TIFF tags in the input images can be read to pull out available metadata.
 For other microscopes, these parameters can be defined manually in the configuration file.

-Once the settings and images have been marshaled for processing, the next step is to segment out the foreground of the image from the background.
+3.1.2 Segmentation Once the settings and images have been marshaled for processing, the next step is to segment out the foreground of the image from the background.
 This is done by computing a threshold on the image and only keeping the pixels that meet the threshold.
-Foreground will be above the threshold for fluorescent images, but for brightfield images an upper threshold is computed as well and only pixels between the two thresholds are kept.
-Morphological closing10 is applied to the resulting binary masks, which helps to fill in holes.
-ImageJ supports numerous different methods for computing the threshold values (default, Otsu, max entropy, and many others, as well as adaptive methods) and these different methods can be specified in the configuration, if desired.
+Fore-ground will be above the threshold for fluorescent images, but for brightfield images an upper threshold is computed as well and only pixels between the two thresholds are kept.
+Morphological closing [10] is applied to the resulting binary masks, which helps to fill in holes.
+ImageJ supports numerous different methods for computing the threshold values (default, Otsu, max entropy, and many others, as well as adaptive methods), and these different methods can be specified in the configuration, if desired.
+Further information about relevant configuration parameters can be found in Subheading 4.3.

-Once the foreground mask is created, the resulting pixels must be grouped together into objects.
-A common approach to this is connected component analysis, which combines pixels that are touching based on 4-connectedness or 8-connectedness.11 An advanced version of this approach is performed with ImageJ's ParticleAnalyzer tool, which also allows the resulting objects to be filtered based on several parameters, such as circularity.

-A set of statistics is then output for each object detected in each frame, including centroid, height, width, perimeter, area (in pixels2), area (in microns2), and many other standard image component statistics.
-Images of the segmentation masks at each stage are also produced in order to help debug processing.

-Once cell clusters have been identified at each timestep, their identities need to be associated across time such that the progression of each cell is tracked.
-There are several tracking plugins available for ImageJ, of which we have selected TrackMate,12 a recent addition that offers a powerful and flexible interface.
+- 3.1.3 Filtering Once the foreground mask is created, the resulting pixels must be grouped together into objects.
+A common approach to this is connected component analysis, which combines pixels that are touching based on four-connectedness or eight-connectedness [11].
+An advanced version of this approach is performed with ImageJ's ParticleAnalyzer tool, which also allows the resulting objects to be filtered based on several parameters, such as circularity.
+Further information about relevant configuration parameters can be found in Subheading 4.4. - 3.1.4 Calculation A set of statistics is then output for each object detected in each of Frame Statistics frame, including centroid, height, width, perimeter, area (in pixels2), area (in microns2), and many other standard image component statistics.
+Images of the segmentation masks at each stage are also produced in order to help debug processing. - 3.1.5 Tracking Once cell clusters have been identified at each timestep, their identities need to be associated across time such that the progression of each cell is tracked.
+There are several tracking plugins available for ImageJ, of which we have selected TrackMate [12], a recent addition that offers a powerful and flexible interface.
 We combine TrackMate with the previously described threshold-based detection mechanism to implement multi-frame tracking.
 The result is another set of statistics, summarizing all tracking information for all of the components in each frame.